 Introduce a new article 4.9.1

-OIV Member States may request the full nutrition declaration, with the exception of the energy value, to be displayed by using e-labels
+OIV Member States may allow the full nutrition declaration, with the exception of the energy value, to be displayed by using e-labels.
+When the full nutrition declaration is displayed using e-labels, the energy value should also be indicated on the physical label.

-Introduce a new article 4.9.2

-Complete nutritional declaration may be communicated via an e-label unless national law requires it to be displayed on the label.

 Introduce a new article 4.9.3

 Information on energy value should be expressed in kJ and kcal per 100 ml.
 In addition, this information may be given per serving as quantified on the label or per portion provided that the number of portions contained in the package is stated

+The information related to nutritional composition should be expressed as reported in the Codex Alimentarius: Guidelines on Nutrition Labelling CAC/GL 2-1985

 Introduce a new article 4.9.4